justinmeiners/efficient-programming-with-components/10_binary_counter.md

 Sometimes it will work with the operation so apply `op(x, zero)` gives you `x`, but sometimes that won't happen.
 So we can't really initialize to zero.

+If the algorithm is a bit unclear, don't worry.
+It will be discussed more in the next lesson.
+Working through a few concrete applications will also help:

 **Exercise:** Use these functions to sum up an array of `double`.